What this FAQ covers:

 - The student’s score on each individual quiz attempt

-- The date and time the student took the quiz (hover over the date to see the time)
+- The date the student took the quiz

 - Whether the student used formative assessments prior to that particular attempt